ballerina-attic/message-tracing-with-stream-processor/README.md

 // Function to insert values to database.
 # `insertData()` is a function to add data to student records database.
+#
 # + name -  This is the name of the student to be added.
-# + age -Student age.
+# + age -   Student age.
-# + mobNo -Student mobile number.
+# + mobNo - Student mobile number.
-# + address - Student address.
+# + address-Student address.
-# + return - This function returns a json object.
+# + return -This function returns a json object.
 If data is added it returns json containing a status and id of student added.
 #           If data is not added , it returns the json containing a status and error message.

 public function insertData(string name, int age, int mobNo, string address) returns (json) {
     json updateStatus;